solo-studios/nyx/README.md

 ### JVM plugins

-When any jvm plugins are in use, a `compile` extension is added to `nyx`:
+When any jvm plugin is present, a `compile` extension will be added to `nyx`:

 ```kotlin
 nyx {